 Where does PayPal's success come from?
 It was at the forefront of online transactions, and on peer-to-peer transactions, for one.
-Its' continued innovation and growth have proven to keep it in vast use.
-It has paid its dues to get where it is today and is sure to continue growing far into the future.
+Its' continued innovation and growth have proven to keep it in extensive use.
+It has paid its dues to get where it is today and will continue growing far into the future.

-By 2010, PayPal had 84 million active users and was generating well over sixteen billion dollars per year.
+By 2010, PayPal had 84 million active users and generated well over sixteen billion dollars per year.
 Currently, PayPal has 277 million active users.

-We can consider that PayPal itself had four essential rules that made it successful:
+We can consider that PayPal had four essential rules that made it successful:

 - Convenience: Sellers could manage their account and payment receipts with just their browser.

 - Security: With PayPal, the merchants did not need to keep credit card numbers in their database.
-For buyers, they didn't need to give their credit card information for all merchants.
+For buyers, they didn't need to give their credit card information to all merchants.

 PayPal growth strategy #1: Partner with another platform (or a big client) to grow

 PayPal was one of the digital companies to use a platform strategy.
-They were basically an app on top of eBay.
-Users could put the PayPal logo and functionality embedded on eBay.
+They were an app on eBay, and users could put the PayPal logo and functionality embedded on eBay.

-The product fit well with the necessity of users buying and selling goods through auction.
-By the end o 2001, Paypal was approximately present in 68% of Ebay transactions.
+The product fits well with the necessity of users buying and selling goods through an auction.
+By the end o 2001, Paypal was approximately present in 68% of eBay transactions.

-Embeddable content became famous afterwards with YouTube, spreader all over the Internet.
+Embeddable content became famous afterward with YouTube, spreader all over the Internet.

 So imagine how things worked in the beginning when sending payment to another person: